Skip to content

 go generate

-bpfman currently does not provide a method for pre-loading bytecode images (see issue #603), so push the bytecode image to a remote repository.
-For example:
+bpfman currently does not provide a method for pre-loading bytecode images (see issue #603), so push the bytecode image to an image repository.

 docker login quay.io